nbogdand/NewsReader/README.md

 # NewsReader

-This is a unique News Reader aplication which displays top business headlines in the US.
+This is a unique News Reader application which displays top business headlines in the US.
 Only most important and hot news

 For developing this app I implemented News API(https://newsapi.org/) which provides the data in JSON format.
 Articles are fetched from Internet using Retrofit.